 Tomorrow’s the day–your little bundle of joy is coming home!
-You’ve gotten the bed, the toys and the food.
+You’ve got the bed, the toys, and the food.
 But have you prepared your home?
-Knowing how to puppy proof your house can protect your belongings from risks associated with a precocious pup.
+Knowing how to puppy-proof your house can protect your belongings from risks associated with a precocious pup.
 Your new addition needs to be protected as much as your home.

 How to Puppy Proof Your House

-There are not a lot of differences between preparing for a baby and preparing for a puppy, but forgetting to take those steps could cost you, both in terms of broken keepsakes and in injuries to your furry bundle of joy.
+There are not a lot of differences between preparing for a baby and preparing for a puppy, but forgetting to take those steps could cost you both in terms of broken keepsakes and injuries to your furry bundle of joy.

 Why Puppy Proof?